The truth about the declining American empire that both Trump and Biden wanted to restore

 Nicolas J. S. Davies is an independent journalist, a researcher with CODEPINK and the author ofBlood On Our Hands: the American Invasion and Destruction of Iraq.

-- Why 'Moby Dick' Explains the American Empire - Alternet.org ›
+- The American death spiral - Alternet.org ›